 “Degenerative Cultures” creates a biological-technological network in that living microorganisms, digital networks and Artificial Intelligence work together to examine the relationship between humanity and nature.
-Replicating the logic of the “intelligent” microorganism, Physarum polycephalum, Cesar & Lois developed a bhiobrid agent that blurs the lines between biological and artificial intelligences.
+Replicating the logic of the “intelligent” microorganism, Physarum polycephalum, Cesar & Lois developed a bhiobrid agent (bio-digital hybrid) that blurs the lines between biological and artificial intelligences.
 In the composite microbiological and digital knowledge network, prehuman and posthuman intelligences work together to probe the centuries-old dichotomy between humanity and nature.

 In the installation, physical books documenting the human impulse to reshape nature are the substrates for microbiological growth.
 The text is destroyed in a physical sense, as the microorganisms’ growth causes the disappearance of legible text on the surface of the pages.
 The A.I. analyzes the living microorganisms’ growth and feeds a [de]generative algorithm linked to cellular automata and Natural Language Processing (NLP).
 This bhiobrid agent searches the Internet for texts that follow similar predatory patterns.
 The AI compiles online texts on humanity’s efforts to control nature and consumes them, just as Physarum polycephalum redacts the pages of the physical book.

 Viewers peer into a glowing dome where the growth of a biological system visibly corrupts the human knowledge system.
 Just as the physical book is consumed by the microbiological culture, the digital database is corrupted by the degenerative algorithm.
 Readouts from the consumption of the physical book and the digital database are visible in the Twitter feed of @HelloFungus and printed out on-site on a thermal printer.